-Over 3.4 million people already use an eID in Austria and most of them use their eID via mobile phones.
-After activating the Austrian eID once, citizens can use the single sign-on functionality of the Digital Office App (i.e. the mobile complement to the national One-Stop eGovernment Portal for citizens) and benefit from even more flexibility and usability.
+Over 3.8 million people already use an eID in Austria and most of them use their eID via mobile phones.
+Over 2.3 million of them are already using ID Austria (March 2024).
+After activating the Austrian eID once, citizens can use the single sign-on functionality of the Digital Office App (i.e. the mobile complement to the national One-Stop eGovernment Portal for citizens), and benefit from even more flexibility and usability.